 - The Iliad and The Odyssey: epic poems attributed to Homer between 850 and 650 BC.
-These poems describe the events of the Trojan War and King Odysseus’s return journey from Troy, and were initially conveyed in the oral tradition.
+These poems describe the events of the Trojan War and King Odysseus’s return journey from Troy and were initially conveyed in the oral tradition.

 - The Aeneid: epic poem composed in Latin by Virgil, a Roman poet, between 29 and 19 BC.
 This is a narrative poem that relates the story of Aeneas, a Trojan descendent and forebear to the Romans.

-- Beowulf: epic poem written in Old English between 975 and 1025 AD.
+- Beowulf: an epic poem was written in Old English between 975 and 1025 AD.
 It is not attributed to an author, but is known for the conflict between Beowulf, a Scandinavian hero, and the monster Grendel.

-- The Divine Comedy: epic poem by Dante Alighieri and completed in 1320.
+- The Divine Comedy: epic poem by Dante Alighieri and was completed in 1320.
 Its subject is a detailed account of Dante as a character traveling through Hell, Purgatory, and Heaven.

-- The Faerie Queene: epic poem by Edmund Spenser published in 1590 and given to Elizabeth I. This poem features an invocation of the muse and is the work in which Spenser invented the verse form later known as the Spenserian stanza.
+- The Faerie Queene: an epic poem by Edmund Spenser published in 1590 and given to Elizabeth I. This poem features an invocation of the muse and is the work in which Spenser invented the verse form later known as the Spenserian stanza.